zachbogart/vanillin/README.md

 }
 ```

-## Use as Template
+## 1. Use repo as Template

 Can use this repo as a template for a new project.
+Can

+- Modify existing Dockerfile to include packages on start
+- Make commands to interact with project simpler

 ***